sametsahindogan/laravel-jwtredis/README.md

 "PhpRedis is faster about x6 times.
 Using igbinary serializer reduces stored data size about 3x times.
 If Redis installed on separate machines, reducing network traffic is a very significant speedup."

-In my opinion, using [PhpRedis](https://github.com/phpredis/phpredis) and serializer as igbinary ([Lodash](https://github.com/akalongman/laravel-lodash) package it provide this for Laravel.) in production environment gives a great performance.
+In my opinion, using [PhpRedis](https://github.com/phpredis/phpredis) and serializer as igbinary ( Laravel does not support igbinary serialization on Redis.
+However, this package provides igbinary serialization support for Laravel.
+Please check `config/jwtredis.php` file. ) in production environment gives a great performance.

 You can review this  [article](https://medium.com/@akalongman/phpredis-vs-predis-comparison-on-real-production-data-a819b48cbadb) for performance comparison [PhpRedis](https://github.com/phpredis/phpredis) vs. [Predis](https://github.com/nrk/predis).